 Side effects of radiation therapy can include painful urination, frequent urination and urgent urination, as well as rectal symptoms, such as loose stools or pain when passing stools.
 Erectile dysfunction can also occur.

 - Medications that block testosterone from reaching cancer cells.
 Medications known as anti-androgens prevent testosterone from reaching your cancer cells.
 Examples include bicalutamide (Casodex), flutamide, and nilutamide (Nilandron).
-These drugs typically are given along with an LH-RH agonist or given before taking an LH-RH agonist.
+The drug enzalutamide (Xtandi) may be an option when other hormone therapies are no longer effective.

 Hormone therapy is used in men with advanced prostate cancer to shrink the cancer and slow the growth of tumors.
 In men with early-stage prostate cancer, hormone therapy may be used to shrink tumors before radiation therapy.
 This can make it more likely that radiation therapy will be successful.

 Side effects of hormone therapy may include erectile dysfunction, hot flashes, loss of bone mass, reduced sex drive and weight gain.